Autism is a disorder affecting a child’s development in 3 main areas :

 - At present, there is no known cause for autism

-- Experts believe that a combination of genetic and environmental factors may be linked with autism
+- Experts believe that genetics and environmental factors may be linked with autism

 - Families with a history of autism do have a slightly higher risk of having a child with autism